 Under official documents, the temple was dedicated for the first time on Thursday, November 19, 1801.
 A tiny building that housed the black stone idol of Shree Siddhivinayak, which was around two and a half feet broad, served as the temple’s focal point at the time.

-The tilt of the trunk to the right side of this god is its most notable characteristic.
+Its most notable characteristic is the trunk’s tilt to this god’s right side.
 The idol features four hands (Chaturbhuj), with a lotus in the top right, a tiny axe in the upper left, holy beads in the bottom right, and a bowl filled with Modaks in the lower right (a delicacy which is a perennial favorite with Shree Siddhivinayak).

 Riddhi and Siddhi, goddesses of holiness, fulfillment, prosperity, and wealth, represent the deity on both sides.
-An eye, like Lord Shiva’s third eye, is etched on the deity’s forehead.
+Like Lord Shiva’s third eye, an eye is etched on the deity’s forehead.

 The Daily Schedule is as follows